Smfakhoury/fNIRS-and-Cognitive-Load/README.md

 6. **RQ8: An assessment of the consistency of self-reported measures with cognitive load and eye tracking data.**  We use answers from the post analysis survey to determine the self-reported difficulty rating of each task.
 We also calculate the average Oxy and fixation duration per participant task, and perform a pairwise test for correlation between the three metrics.

-### This replication package includes the code snippets used for control group and three treatment groups (LA, Structural, LA & Structural).